godzilla-reject/behemoth_breakers/src/site/notes/400 Content/410 Playtests/411 Pre-Alpha/FoBB Pre-Alpha Character Creation Playtest 2.md

 		- 3x Neophyte Crystals
 		- 3x Herbal Boosters
 # ***Section 2: Testing The Test***
+Now that you've made your character, its time to make your *first ever* trait test in *Fable of the Behemoth Breakers*!
+For each of the sections, you'll make two different tests; the first is "simple" and shows common-use cases, while the second is a more "complex" test that shows less common use-cases.

+A reminder: if you didn't read Part 1 of Section 1, I recommend going back and reading it now.
+It explains how these tests work *in the way that the CRB will*, which is why I am not reproducing those rules here.
+Also, make sure you're taking notes on the way the game feels while making these tests.
+Game-feel feedback is super important.
+## Primary Attribute Tests
+These two tests are testing *Primary Attribute* traits.
+### #1  Simple
+You attempt to catch a large boulder as it flies towards your ally.
+Make an *average* ***Physicality*** test.
+-  What is your final TN for this test?
+Include the value of the relevant trait.
+### #2 Complex
+You struggle against a Behemoth's psionic attack.
+Make a *hard* ***Mentality*** test with a +3 item bonus.
+## Secondary Attribute Tests
+These two tests are testing *Secondary Attribute* traits.
+### #1  Simple
+You attempt to connect to a long-extinct Behemoth spirit.
+Make an *average* **Connection** test.
+### #2 Complex
+A rival Breaker attempts to best you in a game of wits.
+Make a *very easy* **Intellect** test with a +2 item bonus and a -2 circumstance penalty.
+- What is your final TN for this test?
+Include the value of the relevant trait.
+## Skill Tests
+These two tests are testing *Skill* traits.
+### #1  Simple
+You attempt to outpace a Behemoth.
+Make an *easy Speed* test.
+### #2 Complex
+You attempt to come up with a brand new color.
+Make an *extreme Creativity* test with a +4 item bonus, +2 item bonus, -3 item penalty, +1 circumstance bonus, and a -5 status penalty.
+- What is your final TN for this test?
+Include the value of the relevant trait.
+- What is the final item bonus for this test?
+- What is the final modifier for this test?
 # ***Section 3: The Glossaries***
 ## Glossary 1: Action Tags

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">